 Overall Rating: Would I Recommend this hotel or stay here again?

 I would highly recommend this hotel to anyone wanting to stay in the Santa Monica area.
-The service was outstanding, the location is great and the quality and level of design is as good as I have seen anywhere.
-That said, there are only 70 suites, so it appeals to the traveler that prefers boutique hotels over resorts.
-If I return to Santa Monica, I will stay here.
-No doubt about it!
+The service was outstanding, the employees were friendly, the location is great and the quality and level of design is as good as I have seen anywhere.